GraceAlways123/alx-system_engineering-devops/0x00-shell_basics/README.md

-Task 6: creates a directory in the /tmp
+Task 7: moves a file from position to another